PeteBoucher/Weather-Station-Pi/README.md

 The weather station runs on the standard Raspbian OS.

-You'll need to install an I2C package for the python code to access sensor hardware connected to the I2C bus.
+You'll need to install I2C packages for the python code to access sensor hardware connected to the I2C bus.
 ```
-sudo apt-get install i2c-tools
+sudo apt-get install i2c-tools python-smbus
 ```
 Copy the startup script I2C_combined to /etc/init.d/ and register it to be run at startup this is required for the MPL3115A2 sensor to respond properly